NASCAR on ESPN: 2007–2014

 The ESPN family of networks continued to be exclusive home for almost every NASCAR Nationwide Series event.
 22 of those races were on ESPN2, with ABC carrying four and ESPN nine.
 Marty Reid, who for the past several seasons was the lead play-by-play announcer for Indy Racing League events on the ESPN family of networks, became its lead NASCAR voice for the 2010 season replacing Jerry Punch.
 Andy Petree and Dale Jarrett returned as color commentators, while Punch moved to lead pit reporter.
-The April 2011 race from Richmond International Raceway was produced and broadcast by SPEED due to conflicts with the NFL Draft and the NBA Playoffs which are also broadcast by ESPN.
+The April 2011 race from Richmond International Raceway was produced and broadcast by SPEED due to conflicts with the NFL draft and the NBA Playoffs which are also broadcast by ESPN.
 The April 2013 and April 2014 Richmond races had the same conflicts, but in those years were carried on ESPNews.

 The end of NASCAR's 30-year run on ESPN

-On November 16, 2014, the Ford EcoBoost 400 at Homestead-Miami Speedway marked the end of NASCAR's 30-year, two-stint run on ESPN, dating back to 1981 and also, ending an eight-year stint with the network since 2007.
+On November 16, 2014, the Ford EcoBoost 400 at Homestead-Miami Speedway marked the end of NASCAR's 30-year, to-stint run on ESPN, dating back to 1981 and also, ending an eight-year stint with the network since 2007.
 Allen Bestwick, who served as lap-by-lap announcer for ESPN's Sprint Cup Series races since 2011, worked his final NASCAR broadcast on network television, marking the end of his role with the network in 29 years covering the sport and remained with ESPN and ABC covering IndyCar races from 2015 to 2018.